fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/Add-AzureRmDataLakeAnalyticsDataSource.md

 ```

 ### -AccessKey
-Specifies the access key of the azure_2 Blob storage account to add.
+Specifies the access key of the Azure Blob storage account to add.

 ```yaml
 Type: String